 According to the Nutmeg website, in the past two years the company was able to generate around £1.9 million in savings for their customers.
 Following are the factors which should influence an investor in making a final decision whether to put his or her business with Nutmeg or find some Nutmeg investment alternatives:

 There have been several reviews and some press coverage regarding the fact that Nutmeg has yet to turn a profit.
-The company lost £9 million in 2016 and attributed that loss to rising costs, technology upgrades and holding clients’ money rather than paying another company to do so.
-But clients should not worry, as investments are kept in the custodial bank (a specialized institution responsible for keeping clients’ investments secure) in order to safeguard the investment.
+However clients should not worry, as investments are kept in the custodial bank (a specialized institution responsible for keeping clients’ investments secure) at State Street Corporation to safeguard the investment – this is an industry standard.
 Since client assets are kept separate from Nutmeg assets, in the case of insolvency or failure, clients’ money is secured from such adverse external factors.

-Nutmeg also provides coverage through the Financial Services Compensation Scheme, which shields investments up to £50,000.
-Also, Nutmeg has just reached £1 billion AUM (Assets Under Management) and according to statistics of robo advisor companies, the £1 billion mark is the break-even point for any company to make profits.
+Nutmeg also provides coverage through the Financial Services Compensation Scheme, which shields investments up to £85,000.
 Since Nutmeg believes in diversifying capital across a range of global assets, it mitigates the risk of overindulgence in one particular sector and also rebalances portfolios periodically to ensure high returns with investment goals.
 Nutmeg rates security as a key factor and has industry standard security.
 One thing to note is that the composition of assets in a portfolio is selected by the Nutmeg team, and like other robo advisors Nutmeg investment uses ETF to track indices like the FTSE 100.
 Investors are mapped accordingly based on risk appetite.

 Nutmeg is a robo advisor and online discretionary investment company.
 In order to open a new account, clients must answer a series of questions related to their investment goals and attitude toward risk.
 Based on their answers Nutmeg will assign a unique strategy based on algorithms to the prospective investor.
 Based on that strategy the company will build a portfolio which will include products such as equities, cash, bonds and real estate.

 Another factor which influences investors is customer support.
-Nutmeg customer care is based in the UK and provides live chat, email and phone support from 9 a.m. to 5:30 p.m., Monday through Friday.
+Nutmeg customer care is based in the UK and provides live chat, email and phone support from 08:00-19:00 (Monday-Thursday) and 08:00-16:00 (Friday).
 Response time by email is generally one to two days, and the customer can log a ticket via email in case a service representative is not available by phone.
-According to some Nutmeg reviews, in the majority of cases service agents were able to resolve customer queries and did not require repeated follow-ups.
+According to our Nutmeg review and customer feedback, in the majority of cases service agents were able to resolve customer queries and did not require repeated follow-ups.

 Nutmeg was created by Nick Hungerford and is known to provide one of the best online investment portfolio and robo advisory services.
 It provides one of the cheapest online investment services for clients looking to experts to manage their portfolios and make investment decisions on their behalf.
 Nutmeg provides decent returns for its clients and has outperformed many of its competitors with a comparatively high-risk portfolio.
 Nutmeg is known to provide competitive services with user-friendly tools and quality customer service.
 Low-cost fixed allocation portfolios are definitely going to attract clients who want peace of mind and don’t want to participate actively in the market.
 The only downside is that the Nutmeg minimum investment requirement may be high for certain investors.
 The fees charged on managed portfolios is also a bit high, but overall, Nutmeg’s stellar performance, simple and easy access to stocks and shares ISAs and a pension product with an excellent track record make it a winner.